acbsp/bonafide.guru/en/contents.rst

 of the next acarya also as a result of being "spaced-out"?

-Or, should it be taken as a claim by maharaja that although such "spaced-out" disciples surrounded Srila Prabhupada, he let things happen the way they were happening, being incapable of judging the consequences?
+Or, should it be taken as a claim by maharaja that although such "spaced-out" disciples surrounded |SP|, he let things happen the way they were happening, being incapable of judging the consequences?